-Proposed provisions Costs Benefits Effectiveness & Efficiency provisions Policies: Environmental Environmental 7.3.1.1 - 7.3.1.4 (inclusive) 7.3.2.1 - 7.3.2.2 (inclusive) Rules: Council will no longer have control over aspects associated with the development such as 'nature conservation values', landscape plans and control on the 'external appearance' of buildings, only the colour to control the degree of visual prominence.
-Permitting a wide range of colours subject to a glare/hue control of 40% LRV will encourage applicants to utilise colours within this range to avoid resource consents.
-The proposed colour range is considered to provide a suitable balance to control the visual effects of buildings while providing for a range The proposed provisions introduce clearer parameters for permitting anticipated activities, while providing direct policies to gauge the appropriateness of non-residential or community activities, or activities that can have a significant impact on amenity.
-All rules Potential for increased visibility, particularly with large buildings.
+Proposed provisions Costs Benefits Effectiveness & Efficiency Policies: 11.2.1.1 - 11.2.1.5 (inclusive) 11.2.2.1 - 11.2.2.5 (inclusive) Rules: All rules Council will no longer have control over aspects associated with the development such as 'nature conservation values', landscape plans and control on the 'external appearance' of buildings, only the colour to control the degree of visual prominence.
+Potential for increased visibility, particularly with large buildings.
 Potential for effects on neighbouring owners of some properties due to the reduction of control.
-Potential for infill development and subdivision to higher densities of 2000m2 has the potential to reduce the open space and low density character. of colours.
+Potential for infill development and subdivision to higher densities of 2000m2 has the potential to reduce the open space and low density character.
+Economic The provisions will have the potential to constrain industrial or commercial activities in the zones.
+Social & Cultural The permitted activities relating to Home Occupations has been widened, potentially increasing adverse effects on amenity, to a small degree on surrounding persons.
+Potential adverse social effects associated with perceived change in amenity due to intensification of buildings However these effects are not unexpected given the development would be within the urban growth boundary as identified in the Wanaka Structure Plan 2007. encourage applicants to utilise colours within this range to avoid resource consents.
+The proposed colour range is considered to provide a suitable balance to control the visual effects of buildings while providing for a range of colours.
 If required, any controls imposed on a site by a subdivision consent notice will still apply, thus ensuring location specific landscaping requirements are provided for.
-Discretionary activity resource consent status for a density between 4000m2 and 2000m2 and policies direction will ensure that regard is had to amenity and character of existing neighbourhoods and that only properties that The proposed provisions will replace the need for a resource consent by permitting buildings within a range of controls to ensure that anticipated development would maintain amenity values within the established and developing neighbourhoods currently zoned Rural Residential.
-The ability to build as a permitted Economic The provisions will have the potential to constrain industrial or commercial activities in the zones. are the exception to some of the established neighbourhoods created under the Rural Residential zone would be appropriate. activity significantly increases efficiency while permitted activities will be effective at achieving objectives and policies to maintain landscape values.
-Social & Cultural Loonomio The permitted activities relating to Home Occupations has been widened, The provisions provide more certainty for the Council and persons contemplating activities in the zones. potentially increasing adverse effects on amenity, to a small degree on surrounding The ability for some areas to have infill or higher densities will be an economic benefit.
+Discretionary activity resource consent status for a density between 4000m2 and 2000m2 and policies direction will ensure that regard is had to amenity and character of existing neighbourhoods and that only properties that are the exception to some of the established neighbourhoods created under the Rural Residential zone would be appropriate.
+Economic The proposed provisions introduce clearer parameters for permitting anticipated activities, while providing direct policies to gauge the appropriateness of non-residential or community activities, or activities that can have a significant impact on amenity.
+The proposed provisions will replace the need for a resource consent by permitting buildings within a range of controls to ensure that anticipated development would maintain amenity values within the established and developing neighbourhoods currently zoned Rural Residential.
+The ability to build as a permitted activity significantly increases efficiency while permitted activities will be effective at achieving objectives and policies to maintain landscape values.